mksipe/mksipe/posts/passsettings.md

 #### Applying New Password Settings to a User

 Changing the `login.defs` file changes the default login and does not apply the settings to existing users.
 So if you used these settings after a series of users have been created, this can result in users having the default values from the previous file that was present.
-PAM settings are dynamic and are applied upon authentication so those settings are already in effect.
+PAM settings are dynamic and are applied upon authentication, so those settings are already in effect.

 ##### Viewing Password Information

-To view the current password expiriary information:
+To view the current password expiry information:

 `chage -l <user>`